illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 1. [Login to Zemo](#connecting-to-vpn-and-zemo)
 (*and all following instructions are to be run on Zemo*)
 2. [Git-clone the Dy1 Repository](#git-repository-cloning)
-3. Creating a Virtual environment (conda recommended)
+3. Creating a Virtual environment/kernel (conda recommended)
 - using ** conda **
   - To Install Conda at `$HOME` folder (Ignore you already have it):
     - wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda.sh && bash ~/miniconda.sh -b -p ~/miniconda && rm ~/miniconda.sh